 Applying for a Student Award

-Applications for courses starting in 2017-18 should be made, by the student, using the link to the online application form on this page.
+Applications for courses starting in 2017-18 (and for students continuing into their 2nd year of studies) should be made, by the student, using the link to the online application form on this page.
 Following completion of your on-line application, you will be sent an e-mail confirmation.
-For 2017-18 the on-line application is the first part of a 2 stage process.
+For 2017-18 the on-line application is the first part of a 2 stage process:-

-If you are unable to apply online, please contact the Student Awards team on +44 1624 685822 and a paper form can be forwarded to you.
+In the events of difficulties applying or if you do not have access to online services, please contact the Student Awards team on +44 1624 685822 and a paper form can be forwarded to you.

 Documents to Submit with your Application